 Serrano Creek Sidewalk Hike and Nature Walk:

-This is the perfect spot for after the rain because the entire trail is sidewalk.
+This is the perfect spot for a walk after the rain because the entire trail is sidewalk.

 I also like that you can criss-cross through and loop around different routes.